dell/omnia/docs/source/InstallationGuides/Benchmarks/AutomatingOpenMPI.rst

 This topic explains how to automatically update AMD servers for MPI jobs.
 To manually install pmix and update the slurm configuration, `click here. <OpenMPI_AOCC.html>`_

+.. caution:: This utility is not supported on Ubuntu clusters.

 **Pre-requisites**

 * A local repository has been set up by listing ``{"name": "amd_benchmarks"},`` in ``input/software_config.json`` and running ``local_repo.yml``.
 For more information, `click here. <../LocalRepo/index.html>`_